margelo/react-native-quick-crypto/README.md

 As the library uses JSI for synchronous native methods access, remote debugging (e.g. with Chrome) is no longer possible.
 Instead, you should use [Flipper](https://fbflipper.com).

+## Community Discord

+[Join the Margelo Community Discord](https://discord.gg/6CSHz2qAvA) to chat about react-native-quick-crypto or other Margelo libraries.

 ## Adopting at scale

 react-native-quick-crypto was built at Margelo, an elite app development agency.
 For enterprise support or other business inquiries, contact us at <a href="mailto:hello@margelo.io?subject=Adopting react-native-quick-crypto at scale">hello@margelo.io</a>!